 While generations of us have been lovingly patched up by our NHS, proud to fund it with our taxes, UK governments have been quietly privatising it.
-Before 1990, we had a unified public health service caring for everyone.
-Since 1990, it has been broken up into a series of businesses by an army of highly paid bureaucrats.
-Behind the NHS logo, a growing number of private companies are paid £billions in public money to provide NHS care for profit, and some low-paid workers are already being forced to pay for or go without care.
+Our life-saving, world-leading NHS, famed for its universally high standards and efficiency, has been broken up into a maze of businesses.
+An army of highly-paid executives has cut services to the bone.
+The private companies they hire are raking in £billions from the taxpayer to provide NHS care.

-Waiting lists are the longest since records began, and avoidable deaths are spiralling upwards.
 Public health experts warn that the Health and Care Act 2022 is the nail in the coffin for the NHS.
-It paves the way for the English NHS to be replaced by the hugely expensive, worse performing American ‘managed care’ system.
+It paves the way for the English NHS to be replaced by the worse performing, hugely expensive American ‘managed care’ system.
 Private corporations and American health insurers will control NHS budgets and receive financial incentives to cut and deny care for profit.

 Three Actions to Save Your NHS!

 The government is destroying the NHS.
 But neither medical unions nor the Labour leadership have informed the public about what’s really happening to our health service.
 We urgently need them to join forces and fight to save our NHS.
 So far, they have utterly failed to defend and protect the service that Labour founded — this nation’s greatest achievement.